bioinfostudio/snv/markdowns/12_variant_annotation.md

 HTML report summarising the distribution and impact of variants identified.

-Once `VEP` is done running, let’s first look at the HTML report it produced with the following command:
+Once `VEP` is done running, let’s first look at the HTML report:

 - [HC.chr5.60Mb.vep.html](http://storage.googleapis.com/bioinfostudio/snv/variants/HC.chr5.60Mb.vep.html){:target="_blank"}

 This report shows information on the `VEP` run, the number of variants, the classes of variants detected, the variant consequences and the distributions of variants through the genome.
-Close Firefox to resume the terminal prompt.

 Now let’s look at the variant annotations that `VEP` has added to the VCF file by focussing on a single variant.
 Let’s fetch the same variant from